Devil”ish” Eggs with Spicy Mayo

 How do I make hard boiled eggs?

 As soon as time is up, take the pot to your sink, turn on the faucet and fill the pot with cold water.
 This will cool the eggs off and stop them from cooking.
 The water should overflow, so turn that cold water on full strength to get the cold water into the pot.
 You don't want a trickle or your eggs will take longer to cool which means they'll keep cooking.
+You could also add your eggs to an ice bath -- fill a large bowl with ice and water and add your eggs.
+Either method will work.

 That's it!
 Take your eggs out of the water, remove the shells and store them in a sealed container in your fridge.

-How long with hard boiled eggs last?
+How long will hard boiled eggs last?

 You can store hard boiled eggs in your fridge for up to 7 days.
 Which makes this recipe a fabulous make ahead one!